Publishing property value updates to Amazon DynamoDB

 Return to the tab with the Configure action page.
 Keep the DynamoDB tab open while you complete the following procedures.

-Configuring the DynamoDB rule action
+Step 4: Configure the DynamoDB rule action

-In this procedure, you configure the DynamoDB rule action to insert data from property value updates to your new DynamoDB table.
+In this procedure, you configure the Amazon DynamoDB rule action to insert data from property value updates to your new DynamoDB table.

 To configure the DynamoDB rule action